Applications define task queues in a configuration file called

 If target is unspecified, then tasks are invoked on the same version of the application where they were enqueued.
 So, if you enqueued a task from the default application version without specifying a target on the queue, the task is invoked in the default application version.
 Note that if the default application version changes between the time that the task is enqueued and the time that it executes, then the task will run in the new default version.

-If you are using modules along with a dispatch file, your task's HTTP request might be intercepted and re-routed to another module.
+If you are using services along with a dispatch file, your task's HTTP request might be intercepted and re-routed to another service.